TylerBromley/MovieTrailerWebsite/README.md

 ## Getting Started

+* Click on the **clone or download** button in the upper righthand corner of the MovieTrailerWebsite main page.
+* Copy the URL.
-Type git clone , and then paste the URL you copied in Step 2.
+* Type git clone , and then paste the URL you copied in Step 2.
 Press Enter.
 Your local clone will be created.

 ### Prerequisites

 Python is required.
 For download instructions, go to https://www.python.org/downloads/

 ### Usage